What does the survey comprise?

 How is the survey conducted

-• Indigenous production, transformation and consumption of energy, extensive monthly questionnaire
+• Indigenous production, transformation and consumption of energy, monthly and annual questionnaire

 • TenneT: imports and exports of electricity

 • TNO: indigenous production of crude oil and natural gas